 • 1 hair perm

 Yes, I permed my hair in Bangkok!
 Did it at Zenred Salon which I’d researched before going to Bangkok, for English-speaking salons.
 I must say their SEO had been done really well to rank in first few search results on Google, because it’s located in a building that you can only reach by car ( I got there back & fro using Grab).
-Here’s my review on Zenred Salon.
+Thought I’ll include a review here on Zenred Salon.

 Once you reach and sit down, they’ll immediately ask you for reference photos of your desired hairstyle, so it’s not the kind of salons where you sit and discuss with your hairstylist what will look good on you.
 Thankfully I’d saved some photos from Pinterest, when usually in Singapore, I prefer to discuss and decide at the salon.
 I showed them a short Japanese haircut vs a wavy hairstyle.
 The hairstylist (supposed to be senior level with 10+ years’ experience) didn’t have the confidence to achieve the Japanese haircut for my hair.
 I didn’t mention that I actually had that kind of haircuts done often in SG.
 He voted on a hair-perm, I paid the bill, and we started.